Dennis Appiah: Career

 On 19 May 2010, Appiah signed his first professional contract agreeing to a three-year deal.
 He made his professional debut on 1 August 2011 in a league match against Boulogne.
 He played the entire match, which ended 0–0.

-On 3 January 2023, Appiah signed for Ligue 2's bottom club Saint-Étienne on a two-and-a-half year contract.
+On 3 January 2023, Appiah signed for Ligue 2 club Saint-Étienne on a two-and-a-half-year contract.